vicoslab/dis_tutorial6/README.md

     ros2 topic echo /odom

 You should see a stream of data.
 If not, the Create3 base has not yet booted, wait for the chime sound.
+The `/odom` topic is necessary for localization and control of the robot.

 #### Check 3